HiddeKehrer/website-clone-project/docs/docs/Swift/triggering_experiments.md

 class PricingViewController: UIViewController {

     @IBAction func didTapSubscribeButton(_ sender: Any) {
-        // Trigger an experiment when the user taps the subscribe button PipeGuru.track("user_tapped_subscribe", properties: ["plan": "premium"])
+        // This event can now be used to trigger an experiment from the PipeGuru dashboard PipeGuru.track("user_viewed_pricing_page", properties: [
+            "plan": "premium",
+            "user_level": "power_user",
+            "gender": "female",
+            "city": "Berlin",
+            "country": "Germany"
+        ])
     }
 }
 ```